-Applications for Fall 2021 are currently being accepted.
+***Applications for Fall 2022 are currently NOT being accepted.

 The application deadline, including all required materials and letters of recommendation, is March 1, but in order to be eligible for additional financial awards, we encourage you to apply by February 1.
 For Music Direction applicants, the GRE exam is not required.

 In addition to completing an online application, applicants are asked to send a resumé plus weblinks (ex. youtube, vimeo) to video clips that show:

 –coaching or rehearsing an actor and/or an ensemble in musical theatre repertoire from the keyboard